open-craft/xblock-group-project-v2/README.md

 * `access_dashboard_for_all_orgs_groups`: list of strings -  List of instance-wide roles that grant access to any organization.

-* `access_dashboard_groups`: list of strings - List of instance-wide roles that grant access to admin dashboard
+* `access_dashboard_groups`: list of strings - List of instance-wide roles that grant access to admin dashboard.
+  Members of these roles will only see users from their own organisation.

+* `access_dashboard_ta_groups`: lis of strings - List of instance-wide roles that grant access to admin dashboard.
+  Members of these roles will be able to visit the dashboard only if they are TA for particular course (see `ta_roles`).

 If both `access_dashboard_for_all_orgs_groups` and `access_dashboard_role_groups` are empty or missing, admin dashboard is effectively disabled.